A few of the many ways we are different

 What questions should I ask prior to anesthesia?

-Stratham-Newfields Veterinary Hospital has two separate surgery rooms to decrease the risk of infection;
+Stratham-Newfields Veterinary Hospital has two separate surgery rooms to decrease the risk of infection, whereas

-most veterinary hospitals have multiple tables in one room which can put your pet at greater risk for post-surgical infections.
+most veterinary hospitals have multiple tables in one room which puts your pet at greater risk for post-surgical infections.

-most veterinary hospitals have multiple tables in one room which can put your pet at greater risk for post-surgical infections.
+most veterinary hospitals have multiple tables in one room which puts your pet at greater risk for post-surgical infections.

 Our facilities would be meaningless without our dedicated staff of